 What caffeine does to your blood vessels may be good and bad too.
 Although it may help to constrict your blood vessels, the headache caffeine connection may be in the way it can backfire and also start expanding them!

-The addictive nature of caffeine related to the way it acts on the blood vessels may cause the worst problems.
+The question of becoming used to caffeine, partly related to the way it acts on the blood vessels, may cause the worst problems.
 "Weekend headache" is often caused when someone drinks a couple cups of coffee every morning at work, and then sleeps in during the weekend.
 Since most of us don't drink coffee while we sleep, the withdrawal can trigger a migraine.

 Medications add to the problem – combining aspirin with coffee, or drugs containing caffeine, can heighten the bad effects.

 Caffeine may also cause unneeded anxiety, especially if taken in large quantities and without proper food and sleep.
 Stress can lower your "resistance" to migraine triggers, and compounded with the steady drip of the coffee pot your stress may be much worse!

 A study was done with children and teenagers to check the link between drinking colas and headache, and to see if there is a headache caffeine link.
 Each participant was a heavy cola drinker, averaging about 1.5 litres a day.
 All had chronic headache, none had a history of migraine.
 All of them gradually stopped drinking cola over 1-2 weeks, and over 91% were headache free during the next 24 weeks!
 The others had occasional migraine instead of daily chronic headache.

 Although for some this may seem like an extreme example, the truth is that many people are consuming very large amounts of caffeine each day.
 Read more about this study at the World Headache Alliance...